Introduction

 |

-erotic fantasies you take from the other some sort of
+fantasies you take from the “other” some sort of unconscious

-satisfaction that unconsciously compensates for the love you did not receive
+compensation for the love you did not receive from your parents or that was

-do with true love, except for the fact that, in all the arousal, true love
+anything to do with real love, except for the fact that, in all the arousal,

-then, we return to the opening question.
-If you willfully act out the fantasy
+we return to the opening question.
+If you willfully act out the fantasy with

-with masturbation or in reality, rather than explore it psychotherapeutically,
+masturbation or with a sex “partner” in perversion, rather than explore it

-all healing capacity is lost, and you are left with nothing but a perversion
+psychotherapeutically, all healing capacity is lost, and you are left with nothing

 About